 The Impact of Social Media on Online Reputations and Booking in the Hospitality Industry

-This is an excerpt of our free 2015 Social Media Action Plan for Hoteliers.
+This is an excerpt from our free 2015 Social Media Action Plan for Hoteliers.
 CLICK HERE to download the full action plan.

-Today, information about hotels is available 24/7, and not just from the hotel or travel professionals.
-Past guests also share their experiences across the web with friends and networks on social media sites, OTAs and online review sites like TripAdvisor.
+Today, information about hotels is available 24/7, and it’s not just from the hotel or travel professionals.
+Past guests also share their experiences across the web with friends and networks on social media sites, OTAs, and online review sites like TripAdvisor.

 ⅓ of consumers use Facebook to speak with a customer service representative.

 47% of consumers think Facebook is the quickest social media channel to solve a customer service issue.